Why come to Fontainebleau?

 By phone or WhatsApp: +33 6 68 82 41 29

-It has a fleet of 5 vehicles and offers fixed prices,you know in advance how much you'll pay.
+It has a fleet of 5 vehicles and offers fixed prices,you know in advance how much you will pay.

-Hicham is often booked by INSEAD students and professors, and enjoys an excellent reputation with them.
+Hicham is very often booked by INSEAD students and professors, and enjoys an excellent reputation among them.

 You can tell him I sent you: Emmanuel from Magnhome

-• If you use public transport, buy a Mobilis ticket for zones 1-5 for all your journeys.
+- If you use public transport, buy a Mobilis zone 1-5 ticket for all your journeys.

 Public transport in Fontainebleau

-Visit public transport in Fontainebleau are well organized, making it easy to get around the city and its surroundings.
-To plan your journeys, you can also use the Citymapper will be your best ally for real-time timetable information.
+The public transport in Fontainebleau are well organised, making it easy to get around the city and its surroundings.
+To plan your journeys, once again, the app Citymapper will be your best ally for real-time timetable information.

 Public transport timetables and fares

-Local buses run regularly, with increased frequency during rush hours.
-Timetables may vary according to the season, so it's advisable to check current schedules before you leave.
+Local buses run regularly, with increased frequency during peak times.
+Timetables may vary depending on the season, so it is advisable to check the current timetable before you leave.

-Line 3401Once there, the journey from the station to the city center (2 km) can be made on foot (25 minutes) or by bus, line 1, direction Les Lilas.
+Line 3401Once you arrive, the journey from the station to the city centre (2 km) can be made on foot (25 minutes) or by bus, line 1, direction Les Lilas.

-Tip: if you don't have a bus ticket, text "BUS3401" to 93100 to receive a ticket valid for one hour (cost €2.50).
-Show it to the driver when you board the bus.
+Tip: If you do not have a bus ticket, text «BUS3401» to 93100 to receive a ticket valid for one hour (cost €2.50).
+Show this to the driver when you board the bus.

-• Line 3402serves residential areas and points of interest such as the Fontainebleau forest.
+- Line 3402: serves residential areas and certain points of interest such as the Forest of Fontainebleau.

-• Line 3403From the city center to surrounding villages such as Barbizon.
+- Line 3403From the town centre to surrounding villages such as Barbizon.

-Bus fares vary according to the distance traveled.
-A single journey usually costs around €2, but for frequent travel, it may be more economical to opt for a daily or weekly pass.
+Bus ticket prices vary depending on the distance travelled.
+A single journey generally costs around €2, but for frequent travel, it may be more economical to opt for a day or weekly pass.

 Recommended ticket: Mobilis zones 1-5

-For optimum access to public transport throughout the Paris region, including Fontainebleau, the Mobilis zones 1-5 is strongly recommended.
-This ticket gives you total freedom to travel in all fare zones in the Paris region for a whole day.
+For optimum access to public transport throughout the Paris region, including Fontainebleau, the Mobilis zones 1-5 is highly recommended.
+This ticket offers complete freedom of travel throughout all fare zones in the Île-de-France region for a full day.

-Advantages of Mobilis tickets for zones 1-5 :
+Advantages of the Mobilis ticket zones 1-5 :

-To buy this ticket, go to any metro or RER station.
-ATMs and ticket machines generally accept credit cards and cash.
+To purchase this ticket, go to any underground station or RER station.
+Ticket machines and ticket offices generally accept bank cards and cash.

 By using these public transport options, you can explore Fontainebleau and the surrounding area without worry.